titon/toolkit/docs/CustomBuilds.md

 Customizing a Toolkit build allows for specific components to be included in the output file, while ignoring the rest.
 This is especially useful for projects where certain components are not needed.

 To customize a build, Grunt must be installed.
-If it's not, jump to the installation docs.
+If it's not, jump to the Grunt installation docs.

 To specify a list of components, pass a comma separated list of component names to the grunt command line.